finos/fluxnova-feel-scala/docs/versioned_docs/version-1.16/developer-guide/value-mapper-spi.md

 <TabItem value="scala">

-Create a sub-class of `org.camunda.feel.valuemapper.CustomValueMapper`.
+Create a sub-class of `org.flowave.feel.valuemapper.CustomValueMapper`.
 Implement the method `toVal()` and `unpackVal()` to transform the object.
 Set the `priority` of the value mapper to define the precedence compared to the other mappers.

 ```scala
 class MyValueMapper extends CustomValueMapper {